Shawn Zhou

 About Me

 Hi, this is Shawn.
 I am a Ph.D. student in the management department at Darla Moore School of Business, University of South Carolina.
-I use various methods (experimental, computational, quantitative, and qualitative) to study performance, team dynamics, and the future of work.
+I use various methods to study performance (value creation), team dynamics (human capital combination), and the future of work (particularly the role of technologies).
+I am broadly interested in how people work with others and emerging technologies to create value, and how these processes shape individuals, teams, and organizations over time.

 Before South Carolina, I had a wonderful time doing research with scholars in various departments at the University of Massachusetts, Wisconsin, and Minnesota.
 I obtained my master's degree in information science and bachelor's degree in economics.